 How precious would it be to hear your loved ones’ voices again?
-Or to hear your favorite music, hear the punch line of that joke at the party, or be able to speak up with confidence at your next work meeting?
+Or to hear your favorite music, hear the punchline of that joke at the party, or be able to speak up with confidence at your next work meeting?
 It’s hard to put a price on those amazing quality-of-life upgrades.
 And because there are so many different styles of hearing aids, it’s impossible to provide a blanket answer to that question of, “How much do hearing aids cost?”

 Hearing Aid Costs: Lifestyle Considerations

-For example, if you live a quiet life at home with just a few family members, your hearing aid demands will be less than those for someone with a more varied sound lifestyle…
+For example, if you live a quiet life at home with just a few family members, your hearing aid demands will be less than those for someone with a more varied sound lifestyle.

-For example, if you watch a lot of TV, have a busy social life, work in an office or are out and about to the store and communicating with a lot of people during the day, you will probably need your hearing aids on and configurable for the entire time you’re awake.
-So naturally, you will want to have hearing aids that live up to those demands on a daily basis, which will cost more.
+However, if you watch a lot of TV, have a busy social life, work in an office or are out and about to the store and communicating with a lot of people during the day, you will probably need your hearing aids on and configurable for the entire time you’re awake.
+So naturally, you will want to have hearing aids that live up to those demands on a daily basis, which cost more.

 Working out the Value of Your Hearing Aids

-- $3,500 hearing aids = cost about 80¢ a day over the course of the first year
+- $3400 hearing aids cost about 80¢ a day over the course of the first year.

 How Much Should I Pay for Hearing Aids?

 For example, there are several different styles of hearing aids.
-Some are nearly invisible as they fit all the way into your ear canal.
+Some are nearly invisible, as they fit all the way into your ear canal.
 Naturally, these need to be custom molded to fit into your ear, but they are so small that they do not come with a lot of extra features.
 Some hearing aids hide behind your ear and provide a host of extra features.
 Some are designed for people with very active lifestyles.
 That’s why there isn’t just one answer to this question!

 During your hearing tests and hearing aid fittings, your audiologist will discuss the various features with you so you can decide which features will give you the best value in terms of quality of life and how they might best fit into your budget.